Introduction US Invasion of Iraq

 After that, Middle Eastern governments with Sunni and Shia populations made religion more sensitive.
 In Iraq, the administration was sectarian, deepening the gap.
 This led to the rise of terrorist organizations like ISIS.

 ISIS was initially a counterforce to overthrow the Shia majority in the new system.
 It extended its operations and aggressive attacks against Shias.
 Targeted Shia mosques and religious places.
-Shias were dubbed anti-Islam and unbelievers.
+Shias were called anti-Islam and unbelievers.
 Foreign occupation shaped post-war Iraq.

 US policies and actions: